ibm-cloud-docs/vmware-service/vmaas/cluster-adding-deleting.md

 You can add clusters to increase or delete clusters to decrease the capacity of your *single-tenant* instance deployment.
 VMware vCenter clusters are the building blocks of VMware Cloud Director resource pools and are added to existing resource pools or are added as part of a resource pool creation.

-You can add a stretch vSAN™ high availability cluster only to a stretch vSAN high availability resource pool.
+You can add a stretched vSAN™ high availability cluster only to a stretched vSAN high availability resource pool.
 NFS storage is not supported for high availability resource pools.
-For stretch vSAN clusters, the hosts are split into the first and second location of the resoure pool.
+For stretched vSAN clusters, the hosts are split into the first and second location of the resoure pool.

 Some host profiles might not be available for a selected location.
 Contact your IBM Sales representative to request missing host profiles.
 {: note}